Home > Sunglasses

 The lead author of this article, Sean McCoy, has worked in the outdoor gear testing industry for nearly 15 years.
 He began his career serving customers as a rock climbing specialist at Midwest Mountaineering in Minneapolis.
 He then worked at newspapers to hone his reporting and research skills.

-As the former Editor in Chief of GearJunkie, he tested hundreds of pairs of sunglasses over his 10 years at the helm of the brand.
-Today, he oversees editorial production across multiple websites.
-And he still loves testing gear.
+As GearJunkie’s former Editor-in-Chief, he tested hundreds of pairs of sunglasses over his 10 years at the helm.
+Today, he oversees editorial production across multiple websites, and he still loves testing gear.

-Mary Murphy also contributed to this article.
-The Managing Editor at GearJunkie, Murphy puts optics to the test as an avid hiker, paddleboarder, and skier.
+Mary Murphy also contributed to this article. former managing editor at GearJunkie, Murphy put optics to the test as an avid hiker, paddleboarder, and skier.

 Our lead tester putting a pair of Oakleys through their paces; (photo/Sean McCoy)